Juaspo/roam-rapid-can-logger/README.md

 Note!
 During data logging, If no data is received within 2 seconds the logging sequence will stop to indicate that no further data is being received

 CAN data is stored under /home/pi/canlogs/

+For boot startup of script, a startup command has been added to the end of ~/.bashrc